 Gamification and Financial Services

 With the advent of improved and fancy technological features, trading is no longer considered to be an elite activity.
 With the aim to attract and motivate users, trading has merged gradually with an interesting advanced domain: gaming.
 Lowering the barriers of established behavioural norms, ‘gamifying’ offers new rules and realities by influencing creativity and learning.
+Gamification "leverages the innate human desire for achievement, competition, and social interaction", according to Ronins.
 Valued at USD 10.19 million in 2020, the global gamification market is expected to reach USD 38.42 million by 2026, growing at a Compound Annual Growth Rate of 25.10% over the period 2021-2026.
 The figure below shows the value of the gamification market worldwide in 2016 and 2021.
 With the aim of inducing innovation and engagement, this growth reflects the use of gamification systems to architecture human behaviour.

 Gamification as a Core Strategy

 Gamification enables financial firms to add value across the entire value chain and promotes the understanding of game mechanics that allow people to be engaged and map their ideas to desired business outcomes.
 In the financial services world, gamification is about customer-centricity.
 With the use of game techniques, business processes are more interesting and appealing.